Maths

 📖 Let Us Begin!

 Look around you!
 The wheel of a bicycle is round like a circle.
 A book looks like a rectangle.
 A birthday cap is like a cone.
+A cricket ball is like a sphere.
 Shapes are everywhere!
-We see flat shapes (2D) and solid shapes (3D) all around us.
+We see flat shapes (called 2D shapes) and solid shapes (called 3D shapes) all around us.
 Let us learn about them.

 2D Shapes (Flat Shapes)